A truly incredible gluten free chocolate cake that is soft, tender and moist. You can mix the batter in one bowl and get perfect results every time.

 You guys, this is the one!
 This is the cake you dreamed about.
 The one you knew was too good to be true but you couldn’t stop wishing it existed.

-You can serve this to all your friends that are gluten-free haters but they won’t be hatin’.
+- You can serve this to all your friends that are gluten-free haters but they won’t be hatin’.
 Not with this cake.
-As a matter of fact, they won’t believe that it is gluten-free.
+As a matter of fact, they won’t believe that it is a gluten free cake.

 If you’re living a gluten-free life, you know how hard it is to find baked goods that are good.